kestra-io/docs/docs/developer-guide/triggers/schedule.md

-> The first start date
+> The first start date.